wilwang/gcp-service-account-example/README.md

-# Authenticating with Service Account Keys
+# Authenticating Vertex AI with Service Account Keys

 **Disclaimer:** *Using service account keys should be viewed as a last resort*